 My heart is full!
-Thursday evening and Friday morning I gathered with pastors and spouses from across the Kentucky District for our annual ministry retreat.
+After gathering with the pastors and spouses from across the Kentucky District for our annual ministry retreat, I’m overflowing.
 The Lord made Himself known to us as we prayed, worshipped, and was ministered to through God’s Word.
 It really was an inspiring time of spiritual revitalization.

 I’ve heard back from several pastors expressing a deep sense of renewal since our time together.
 I am very grateful when we are able to come together for times that’s been set apart to meet with Jesus.
 We always leave better than when we came.
 To walk in the fullness of the Holy Spirit we must seek intentional times of Sabbath.
 It’s not an option; it’s a command.